How to build a Tradey desk

 The minimum parts you need

-- Hermes Agent, with terminal, file, cron, skills, and browser or web tools enabled.
+- Master, with terminal, file, cron, skills, and browser or web tools enabled.

 - Claude Code or Claude CLI, because this build used Claude MCP broker tools.

-- A tiny test account, money you can afford to lose.
+- A tiny dedicated test account, money you can afford to lose.
+Prefer a separate Agentic cash account, not your main account.
 Start dry-run.
 Then paper trade.
 Then maybe use tiny live money.

 - A rule file, so the bot knows the exact trading limits.